MoPatel30/MoPatel30/README.md

 ##

 ### I am also open to building or contributing to any project or program.
 Feel free to ask for help.
-I will always give it my best!

 ### Best way to contact me: mopatel1214@gmail.com